tamucc-comp-bio/classroom_repo_2025/assignments/assignment_0.md

 Nothing to note

 ### 2. [Navigating Files and Directories](https://swcarpentry.github.io/shell-novice/02-filedir/index.html)

+> IMPORTANT!
+> For those using Github CodeSpaces for your terminal, after running the command `cd`, you will be taken to your home dir and it will be in a different location than Software Carpentry expects.
+Use `cd -` to get back to where you were.

 * use `ctrl+l` keystroke to clear the terminal (those with macs, try `command+l`).  that's a lower case `L`
 * my favorite `ls` flags, aka options